AussieScorcher/BARS/Documentation/controller-guide.md

 </figure>

 ### Select Runways
 After claiming the airport, controllers **must** choose the active runways.
-Selecting a runway claims its stopbars for only you, and only those runways will appear on the BARS Ground map.
+Selecting a runway claims its stopbars for only you, and only those runways stopbars will appear on the BARS Ground map.
 Unselected runways will have their stopbars turn green automatically.
 For operations where multiple ADC controllers are present, see [Duel ADC Positions](#duel-adc-positions).

 <br>